Gate 18: “I judge or I see Perfection.”September 26 – October 2.

-Gate 18 in Human Design is called “Judgment” or “Fixing What Is Broken,” and it is associated with a critical view of the world and a drive to improve and repair what is malfunctioning.
+Gate 18 is called “Judgment” and it is associated with a critical view of the world and a drive to improve and repair what is malfunctioning.
 It represents our innate ability to identify imperfections and find solutions that lead to their repair.
 This is a force that not only evaluates but also inspires change, motivating the elimination of old patterns that no longer serve individuals or society.
 The energy of Code 18 is fueled by an internal need for continuous self-improvement and the betterment of the world around us, making this Code a powerful tool for transformation and growth.
 Code 18 guides us from the Shadow of Judgment through the Gift of Integrity to the Siddhi (Mastery) of Perfectionism.

 Key Features of Code 18 in Human Design: